bharat3012/deepstream_face_recognition/README.md

 ### Steps to run the demo:

-- Generate the engine file for Facenet model
+- Generate the onnx file for Facenet model
   - facenet_keras.h5 can be found in the models folder.
 The model is taken from [nyoki-mtl/keras-facenet](https://github.com/nyoki-mtl/keras-facenet) and [Convert to onnx](https://github.com/riotu-lab/tf2trt_with_onnx)
-- Change the model-engine-file path to the your facenet engine file in `classifier_config.txt`.
+- Change the onnx-file path to the your facenet onnx file in `classifier_config.txt`.
 - `python3 deepstream_test_2.py <h264_elementary_stream_contains_faces>`

 ## References